- Last updated:

 - The region is home to one of Australia's largest investments in new health care infrastructure, including the new A$1.8 billion Sunshine Coast University Hospital, the A$150 million Sunshine Coast University Private Hospital and a A$60.8 million Sunshine Coast Health Institute.

 - High demand already exists for healthcare services on the Sunshine Coast with approximately 20% of the region’s population aged over 65 (Queensland Regional Profile, 2016).
-The average age of the regional population will grow to 43.1 years by 2031 (Projected Population by Age and Sex, QGSO, 2013 edition).
+The average age of people on the Sunshine Coast is 43 compared to 37 in Queensland (ABS 2016 Census Quickstats) and the number of persons aged 65 years and over on the Sunshine Coast is projected to increase by 67,000 between 2011 and 2036 (QLD Government Population Projections 2015).

-- The Oceanside Health Hub, adjacent to the Sunshine Coast Health Campus, provides multiple investment opportunities that are available now for specialist and ancillary health businesses.
+- Adjacent to the co-located hospitals, the Health Hub provides multiple investment opportunities for specialist and ancillary health businesses.

 The Sunshine Coast was a great destination for our multi-million dollar development.
 A motivated and quality workforce matched by a great place to live and work – it’s hard to beat.